NZSL Act Consultation 2022

 Introduction

-The Ministry for Social Development (MSD) and the Office for Disability Issues (ODI) are talking with the Deaf community to understand their views on some ideas for changing the NZSL Act.
-We are also interested in feedback from the wider community.
+In 2022, the Ministry for Social Development and the Office for Disability Issues at Whaikaha - Ministry of Disabled People engaged with the Deaf community to understand their views on some ideas for changing the NZSL Act 2006.

-Consultation on possible changes to the NZSL Act closes on 11 November 2022.
+Public consultation on the possible changes to the NZSL Act opened for over two months from 8 September and closed on 11 November 2022.

-There are three ways you can provide feedback:
+There were three ways the public provided feedback:

-Information on the meetings and ideas can be found in this discussion document which you can download [PDF, 3.5 MB].
-An HTML version of this document will be online shortly.
+Information on the meetings and ideas can be found in this discussion document which you can download [PDF, 3.5 MB]

 Information